swiftlang/swift-evolution/proposals/0514-hashable-conformance-for-dictionarykeys-collectionofone-emptycollection.md

 ### Don't include the `Hashable` conformance for `EmptyCollection`

 Asides the reasons of completeness and consistency with other standard library collection types, use cases for working with `EmptyCollection`s in a hash-based context can be avoided (e.g. by working with `result ??
 EmptyCollection<T>` instead).
 However, such workarounds may not be idiomatic for that use case.

+### Add `Hashable` conformance to `Dictionary.Values`

+Unlike `Dictionary.Keys`, which represents a set-like collection of unique elements, `Dictionary.Values` can contain duplicates.
+A proper _multiset_ comparison would require sorting or counting, adding non-trivial cost.
+As the goal of this proposal is to add trivial missing conformances rather than design new data structures or algorithms, `Hashable` conformance for `Dictionary.Values` has been excluded.